tpeterka/cian2/README.md

-# CESAR Integrated Analytics Proxy Applications
+# Codesign Integrated Analytics Proxy Applications

-A set of DIY2 and MOAB benchmarks for coupling, communication, and I/O
+A set of DIY and MOAB benchmarks for coupling, communication, and I/O

 # Licensing